 Kalamata Olive Flatbreads with Caramelised Onions and Za’atar

 These fluffy flatbreads by Nikki Webster are utterly delicious & super easy to make.
-The salty, fruity sharpness of olives and the sweet caramel notes of the onions kneaded in the dough, give the flatbreads a super rich flavour.
+The salty, fruity sharpness of olives and the sweet caramel notes of the onions kneaded in the dough, give the flatbreads an umami rich flavour.

-Any yoghurt will work well in here so you can make the recipe vega, or just use Greek yoghurt if you already some around.
+Any yoghurt will work well in here so you can make the recipe vegan, or just use Greek yoghurt if you already have some around.

 Enjoy them warm, topped with the rest of chopped kalamata olives & onions, sprinkled generously with za’atar and few slugs of the best kalamata olive oil!

 Salt and pepper

 160g vegan yoghurt (use greek yoghurt if you just want a vegetarian version)

 4 tbsp Za atar

 Firstly cook the onions by adding the oil and sliced onion to a medium pan.